sasha-cz/Stock_Alert/README.md

 ## Step Three: Run main.py

-Run main.py to obtain the percentage change that your stock increased / decreased.
-The percentage reflects the difference between yesterday's closing price and the previous closing price from the day before.
+Run main.py to obtain the percentage change that your stock increased / decreased and receive eventually the latest news.
-If the stock increases/decreases more than 5 %, the three latest news about the company will be displayed.